rakshan09/Minimal_card_challenge_easy_mode/README.md

-# myprojects_2024
+# Frontend Mentor challenges

-Created this project to understand and implement create/edit/delete logic.
-Used Simple HTML/CSS and Javascript to build this.
+Tried to start frontend mentor challenges from https://www.frontendmentor.io/ to polish my skills and to try different methods for the solutions.